Christ Church, Mhow: Construction and Expansion

 The construction of the Church happened at the same time as that of the Mhow Fort.
 However, the Church took two years longer – being completed and consecrated in 1823.
 The central portion of the Church was initially constructed with a temporary structure.
 The Northern and Southern wings of the building were added subsequently.
 The expansion was carried out by British Army units stationed at Mhow, as they felt the space inside was inadequate to accommodate the congregation.
 In its final state, the Church was capable of housing one Infantry Battalion.
 Windows were installed on the Northern and Southern wings in 1877.
 It was at this time that Rifle Holders were installed on the pews of the Church, as a result of the experience of the Indian Rebellion of 1857.
 The Church was shifted to the Prayer House of the 17th Lancers in 1878, while the canvas roof was being replaced with a wooden structure and tiles, which remain intact to this day.

 The building is supported entirely by a framework of Teak, while the walls are Brickwork with Lime mortar.
 With the Steeple, the Church was the tallest building of Mhow at the time of construction.
 The marble Altar was established later, in 1881 – under the supervision of Reverend RC Mills, the then chaplain of the Church.

 Installation of Pipe Organ

 The Pipe organ was installed by the 2nd Battalion The Suffolk Regiment in 1936.
-This entailed the construction of an additional room for the billows, windchest and other equipment.
+This entailed the construction of an additional room for the bellows, windchest and other equipment.
 The Organ has 14 pipes, arranged in ranks from either extremity.
 In its present form, the Organ is not functional as a result of vandalism of equipment over the years.